Automated Weekly AI Newsletter

 The Hallucination Problem

-The biggest technical hurdle?
+The biggest source for headaches was quite stubborn.
 The AI agent kept hallucinating AI involvement in articles that merely mentioned environmental technology.
 A robotics article about soft sensors became "AI-powered navigation systems."
 A water quality monitoring project suddenly involved "machine learning analysis", despite no mention of ML in the source.

-This forced me to dedicate a significant portion of my prompt to verification requirements.
-The agent now must explicitly identify and quote the exact sentences proving AI/ML/DL usage before selecting any environmental article.
+This led to me spending a lot of time testing and refining the system prompt.
+The agent now must explicitly identify and quote the exact sentences proving AI usage before selecting any environmental article.
 If it can't cite specific techniques. like neural networks, computer vision, transformers, reinforcement learning, the article gets excluded, no matter how relevant it seems.

 Counterintuitively, I learned that telling an LLM not to do something often backfires.
-Instead of saying "don't fabricate AI usage," I had to build a positive verification framework: "you MUST cite the specific sentence proving AI is used."
+Instead of saying "don't use titles that start with AI for … " I had to build a positive verification framework: "your titles have to be significantly different from one another and start with different formulations."

 Output Formatting